acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/ref_apps/parking.rst

 Obstruction Detection
 ---------------------
 In addition to the parking detection, the algorithm also has a component called "Obstruction detection".
 This system measures a few points very close to the sensor, well within the so called "direct leakage".
 An obstruction of the sensor will result in a change of the received direct leakage and/or returned signal, causing the signature of the data to change.
 The obstruction detection allows the user to configure the sensitivity as well as the range of the processing.
 Since the amplitude is sensitive to temperature fluctuations, it is recommended to test the threshold in appropriate conditions for the use case.
+If the obstruction detection feature is used, it is important that the range of the obstruction detection does not overlap with the range of the parked car detection.

 Measurement Range and Presets
 ------------------------------